 If taken in high doses, or over long periods of time, NSAIDs can damage your stomach lining, which may cause internal bleeding.
 If you need to take NSAIDs on a long-term basis, your GP will carefully monitor your condition in order to ensure that the medication is not causing you stomach bleeding.
 However, if this occurs, an alternative medicine can usually be prescribed.

 Hydroxychloroquine is a type of medicine that is normally used to treat malaria.
-However, it is also effective in treating some of the symptoms of SLE, such as skin rashes, joint and muscle pain, and fatigue.
+However, it is also effective in treating some of the symptoms of lupus, such as skin rashes, joint and muscle pain, and fatigue.

 You will normally have to take hydroxychloroquine for between 6-12 weeks in order for it to be fully effective.
 Once your symptoms are being more adequately managed, your dosage can usually be reduced.